Just doing a clean-up, I found even the Better Business Bureau complaint listing for RCSandMore is completely gone!

 As someone in the Online Marketing and SEO (Search Engine Optimization) industry, you can imagine that these sites make Sifu Craig Kiessling cringe a bit, however, sometimes these can be absolutely great experiences since a friendly, home-grown feeling is brought about by great, personalized customer service.

 But at the same time, they could also ultimately be a fly-by-night organization with quick set-up scams.
 And no or low-quality Chinese Broadswords.

 Instead of doing research on this one particular company, I fell for it…And boy did it hurt!

 Customer Service is Key

 The company in question, RC’s and More, seemed to be an online mom-and-pop shop operating through Yahoo!
-Small Businesses.
-I ordered their advertised broadsword, and began to wait the 7 – 14 days RC’s said it would take.
-I noticed that the financial transaction went through immediately, so I was hopeful.
+Small Business.
+I ordered their advertised broadsword and began to wait the 7 – 14 days RC’s said it would take.
+I noticed that the financial transaction went through without delay, so I was hopeful.

 On the 21st day of no delivery, I dialed up the number to talk to Customer Service at RC’s and More.
 What I got was their voicemail, saying “You have reached our Online Store.
 Our hours are blah-blah-blah…Leave a message”.

 No call-back.
 Then there were the emails I sent.
 And of course, more calls.